Who We Are

 Virunga Foundation formerly known as Africa Conservation Fund, is a UK-registered charity created in 2005 to help protect the flora and fauna of Virunga National Park.
 Since then, Virunga Foundation has worked in close partnership with the ICCN to raise global awareness about Virunga.
 Virunga Foundation has provided technical skills and solicited and secured funds to pay for improvements to the park’s wildlife protection systems and infrastructure.
 These investments have yielded tangible benefits to the park and people of North Kivu.
 Virunga Foundation has a management contract with ICCN through 2021 to help sustainably develop and manage the park.
 Much of Virunga Foundation’s funding has been secured from European Union.
 Virunga Foundation submits annual audit reports to the Charities Commission and to Companies House in the United Kingdom.

-Virunga Fund Inc. (VFI) is a US-based public charity that exists to support conservation of Virunga National Park.
-VFI is a Section 501(c)(3) charitable and educational organization for U.S. federal tax purposes.
-VFI makes grants from time to time to other organizations, like ACF, for specific projects that further VFI’s mission and are consistent with the donor’s intent.
+Virunga Fund Inc. (VFI) is a U.S.-based charity that exists to support conservation of Virunga National Park.
+VFI is a Section 501(c)(3) charitable and educational organization and a “public charity” for U.S. federal tax purposes.
+VFI makes grants from time to time to other organizations, like Virunga Foundation, for specific projects that further VFI’s mission and are consistent with the donor’s stated intent.
 VFI retains discretion of and control over the use of gifts and does not accept gifts that must in all events be transferred to other organizations.
-The organization is a registered company in the State of Delaware.
-Virunga Fund is an educational non-profit under section 501(c)(3) of the IRS Public Charity code.
-Donations to Virunga Fund are tax-deductible to the extent allowed by law.
+Donations to Virunga Fund are tax-deductible to the extent allowable by law.

 Jan Bonde Nielsen